 The original High Line logo was made 20 years ago by graphic designer Paula Scher.
 To celebrate our double anniversary, we’re updating our logo with the roman numeral X. The X honors both these decades, but it also represents a crossroads, a connection, and a meeting place.
 We’re at the threshold of an exciting future and we can’t wait for the new directions that lie ahead.

 The Spur was once the High Line section most in danger of demolition.
-Thanks to a group of committed citizens and community leaders, we’re now celebrating its opening on June 5.
+Thanks to a group of committed citizens and community leaders, we celebrated its opening on June 5, 2019.

 James Corner Field Operations (Project Lead), Diller Scofidio + Renfro, and planting designer Piet Oudolf—the same design team behind the first three sections of the park—listened to what visitors wanted when choosing the features for the Spur.
 That means: more space for public programming, more restrooms, more access points, more food, more art, and more plants.Learn more about the Spur